isiahmeadows/mithril.js/core.md

 - It avoids the question of what to do with `m("")` - if you follow the rules logically, it's equivalent to `m("div")`, but intuitively, for many, it's equivalent to `null`.
 	- Relevant GitHub issue: [#723](https://github.com/MithrilJS/mithril.js/issues/723)
 	- Relevant Gitter discussion: [11 Dec 2015](https://gitter.im/mithriljs/mithril.js/archives/2015/12/11), [12 Dec 2015](https://gitter.im/mithriljs/mithril.js/archives/2015/12/12)
+- It's less implicit information you have to keep in mind and infer.
+If it says `div`, you know at a glance it's a `<div>` that it renders to.
+99% of development isn't writing, but reading, and that "at a glance" information is incredibly valuable to have.
+I find myself, as a Mithril maintainer, taking twice as long to process `m(".widget")` than `m("button.confirm")` or even `m("div.widget")`.
+Even though it's still pretty quick for me, I have to stop and mentally reparse after reading the tokens (the implied `div` in `div.widget` rather than just being decorated `widget`) as my brain reads the word before realizing that's the class name and not the tag name.

 ## Why keep vnodes JSON-compatible?